Shift4 Payments Overview

 - Complaints & Service: Shift4 Payments has received more than 100 public complaints.

-- BBB Rating: Shift4 Payments has an “A+” and has received 111 complaints and 35 reviews in the past three years.
+- BBB Rating: Shift4 Payments has an “A+” and has received 106 complaints and 32 reviews in the past 3 years.
 The company has been accredited by the Better Business Bureau since 2013.

 - Sales & Marketing: Shift4 Payments hires independent sales agents and has received a moderate number of complaints about its sales practices.